jdhenke/logic-model/README.md

 You don't like this Assertion's *use* in this argument.
 Put differently, you don't like it's *Relation* to another Assertion.

-In this way, we can create a funny DAG of Assertions, in which Relations may originate from or point to other Assertions.
+In this way, we can create a funny DAG of Assertions, in which Relations may originate from or point to other Relations.

 ## Weights
-Using Pros and Cons, I also hypothesize one way to establish the validity of each Assertion.
+Using Pros and Cons, I here hypothesize one way to establish the validity of each Assertion.
 I make no claims about the validity of these validities, however they seem intuitive at the moment.

+### Terminology

-Also, let how valid an Assertion is be thought of as how much *Weight* it has.
+* Let how valid an Assertion is be thought of as how much *Weight* it has.

-Here's my intuition:
+* If assertion A supports assertion B, i.e. `rel = Pro(A,B)`,
+then
+  * A is the **child** of the relation
+  * B the **parent** of the relation
+  * the relation can be considered one of B's **child relations**.
+* each relation has some output as a function of it's input in the range [0,1]
+  * A Pro outputs its child's weight
+  * A Con outputs the compliment of its child's weight

+### My Intuition

-1. The weight of an Assertion is a function of the Relations pointing to it.
+1. The weight of an Assertion is a function of its child relations.
-2. Since Relations are themselves Assertions, and thus have weight, a Relation's impact on its target's weight should scale with its own weight.
+2. Since Relations are themselves Assertions, and thus have weight, a Relation's impact on its parents's weight should scale with its own weight.
 In other words, Relations we are confident in should matter more.

 Some increasingly complex examples